 where $M_t=M_{\star}+M_{BH}$ is the total mass.
 Assuming mass transfer occurs instantaneously at periastron ($\dot{r}_p=0$), we obtain \citep{2024A&A...687A.295W}

 where

-Here $\gamma=-\dot{M}_{BH}/\dot{M}_{\star}$ represents the fraction of stellar mass lost that is accreted by the SMBH, and $\lambda$ is the ratio of the specific angular momentum carried away by mass loss to the specific angular momentum of the star, such that $\dot{J}/J=\lambda \dot{M}_t/(qM_t)$.
+Here $\gamma=-\dot{M}_{BH}/\dot{M}_{\star}$ represents the fraction of stellar mass that is lost and accreted by the SMBH, and $\lambda$ is the ratio of the specific angular momentum carried away by mass loss to the specific angular momentum of the star, such that $\dot{J}/J=\lambda \dot{M}_t/(qM_t)$.
 The change in specific orbital energy per mass transfer event is

 where we ignore the $q^2$ term and assume $e\approx 1$.
-Notably, mass transfer increases orbital energy, counteracting the energy decrease during partial disruption at high $\beta$.
+Notably, mass transfer increases orbital energy, counteracting the energy decrease during a partial disruption at high $\beta$.
 The ratio of these competing effects is